A single copy of this article may be reprinted for personal, noncommercial use only.

-- Make time for yourself.
-Just 10 to 20 minutes of quiet reflection may bring relief from chronic stress as well as increase your tolerance to it.
-Use the time to listen to music, relax, and try to think of pleasant things or nothing at all.
-If you feel your muscles begin to tense as you go through your day, take a minibreak: Breathe deeply, inhale to the count of six, pause for a second and then slowly exhale.
+Just 10 to 20 minutes of quiet reflection may bring relief from chronic stress, as well as increase your tolerance to it.
+Listen to music, relax, and try to think of pleasant things or nothing at all.
+If you feel your muscles tense during your day, take a minibreak.
+Breathe deeply, inhale to the count of six, pause for a second and then slowly exhale.

-- Eat smart.
 A diet rich in fruits, vegetables and whole grains can give you more energy to keep stress under control.
-Don't be fooled by the jolt you may get from caffeine — it'll wear off quickly.
+Caffeine may give you a jolt of energy, but it'll wear off quickly.

-- Resist overcommitting.
 Rather than looking for ways to squeeze more activities into the day, find ways to pare them down.
-Remember it's OK to say no to new requests, so you can devote time to activities you're already committed to.
+Remember, it's OK to say no to new requests so you can devote time to activities you're already committed to.

 - Seaward BL.
 Managing Stress: Principles and Strategies for Health and Well-Being.
 Sudbury, Mass.: Jones and Bartlett; 2009:528.

 - Charlesworth EA, et al. Stress Management: A Comprehensive Guide to Wellness.
 New York, N.Y.: Ballantine Books; 2004:366.